 UK Opening - Today:

-If you have a passion for ancient history, Hispanic heritage and outdoor pursuits, this inspiring tailor-made tour is the one for you.
-From magical Machu Picchu to the Bolivian salt flats, the destinations are varied and unforgettable, while a range of guided tours ensure you get the very most from your South American adventure.
+If you have a passion for ancient history, Hispanic heritage and outdoor pursuits, this inspiring tailor-made itinerary is the one for you.
+From magical Machu Picchu to the Bolivian salt flats, the destinations are varied and unforgettable, while a range of guided itineraries ensure you get the very most from your South American adventure.

-Sample authentic Peruvian food in Lima – the country’s culinary capital – on a foodie tour with a friendly local
+Sample authentic Peruvian food in Lima – the country’s culinary capital – on a foodie itinerary with a friendly local

 Ride the Vistadome train from Ollantaytambo towards Machu Picchu, enjoying views over the amazing Andean scenery from the panoramic windows